EDAR Mentors

 Christian Hendershot, Ph.D.

-Dr. Hendershot is a licensed clinical psychologist and Associate Professor of Psychiatry at the University of North Carolina at Chapel Hill.
-He also serves as coordinator for the Addiction Medicine track within the UNC School of Medicine Clinical Psychology Internship program.
-His research integrates behavioral, cognitive and psychopharmacology methods to study risk factors for alcohol use, and to evaluate candidate treatments in clinical trials.
-His research has also included studies examining genetic and psychosocial influences on alcohol use in racial subpopulations.
+Dr. Hendershot is Professor of Population and Public Health Sciences and Director of Clinical Research, Institute for Addiction Science, in the Keck School of Medicine of the University of Southern California.
+His research integrates behavioral, cognitive and psychopharmacology methods to study risk factors for alcohol use and to evaluate candidate treatments for addiction.
+His research has included studies examining genetic and psychosocial influences on alcohol use in racial and ethnic subgroups.

 Cathryn Glanton Holzhauer, Ph.D.